 The Board of Directors has a majority of directors who are independent under the listing standards of the Nasdaq Global Select Market, or Nasdaq.
-The Nasdaq Marketplace Rules provide that a director of a BDC shall be considered to be independent if he or she is not an "interested person" of the Company, as defined in Section 2(a)(19) of the 1940 Act.
+The Nasdaq Stock Market Rules provide that a director of a BDC shall be considered to be independent if he or she is not an "interested person" of the Company, as defined in Section 2(a)(19) of the 1940 Act.
 Section 2(a)(19) of the 1940 Act defines an "interested person" to include, among other things, any person who has, or within the last two years had, a material business or professional relationship with the Company.

 The Board of Directors has determined that the following directors are independent: Messrs.
-Anstiss, Hyman and Tune.
+Anstiss, Hyman and Tune and Ms. Corley.
 Messrs.
 Ross and Lauer are "interested persons" due to their positions with the Company and/or our Investment Advisor, as discussed in their respective biographies.
 Based upon information requested and received from each director concerning their respective background, employment and affiliations, the Board of Directors has affirmatively determined that none of the independent directors has a material business or professional relationship with the Company, other than in his capacity as a member of the Board of Directors or any committee thereof.

-Meetings of the Board Committees
+Meetings of the Board and Committees of the Board

 The Board of Directors has established the Audit Committee and Nominating Committee.
 The Company does not have a separate compensation committee because its executive officers do not receive any direct compensation from the Company; however, the Audit Committee has been charged with carrying out the duties that would typically be addressed by a compensation committee.
-During 2019, the Board of Directors held nine meetings, the Audit Committee held nine meetings and the Nominating Committee held two meetings.
+During 2022, the Board of Directors held six meetings, the Audit Committee held nine meetings and the Nominating Committee held two meetings.
 The Company encourages, but does not require, the directors to attend the Company's annual meeting of its stockholders.
-During 2019, all of our current directors attended 100% of the aggregate number of meetings of the Board of Directors and of the respective committees on which they served.
-All of our directors attended the 2019 annual meeting.
+During 2022, all of our current directors attended 100% of the aggregate number of meetings of the Board of Directors and of the respective committees on which they served (held during the periods that they served).
+All of our directors attended the 2022 annual meeting of stockholders.